Jason Lyons: Career history

 alongside fellow Aussie Shane Bowes from Adelaide.
 He joined the Belle Vue Aces in 1992 where he stayed for twelve consecutive seasons and where he gained the nickname 'Mr. Belle Vue'.
 Lyons was a member of the Australian team that won the World Team Cup in 1999 and the team that won the World Cup in 2002.
 The 2002 Final was run on the East of England Showground, the home track of his then Premier League club the Peterborough Panthers.

 In his only appearance in the World Under-21 Championship final in 1991 at the Brandon stadium in Coventry, England, Lyons finished a fine third behind Danes Brian Andersen (winner) and Morten Andersen (second).

 In 1993, Lyons won the Jack Young Memorial Cup at the North Arm Speedway in Adelaide, South Australia.
 In 1996 he won the Peter Craven Memorial at Belle Vue in Manchester.
 Both trophies are held in honour of former Speedway World Champions, with Lyons being the first Australian to win both Memorials.

 In 2003 Lyons qualified for his only full season in the Speedway Grand Prix series, although he had ridden twice previously, finishing fourth in the Grand Prix of Great Britain in 2000.

-In 2007, he signed for the newly reformed Birmingham Brummies as captain and stayed with the Brummies until the end of 2010.
+In 2007, Lyons signed for the newly reformed Birmingham Brummies as captain and stayed with the Brummies until the end of 2010.
 He won the Premier League Pairs Championship for Birmingham in 2009, partnering Tomasz Piszcz, during the 2009 Premier League speedway season.

-He signed off his Birmingham career with a significant success, winning the Premier League Four-Team Championship, on 15 August 2010, at the East of England Arena.
+Lyons signed off his Birmingham career with a significant success, winning the Premier League Four-Team Championship, on 15 August 2010, at the East of England Arena.

-In 2011, Jason signed for the Redcar Bears alongside Gary Havelock.
+In 2011, Lyons signed for the Redcar Bears alongside Gary Havelock.

 Australia

 Lyons was the winner of the Australian Pairs Championship in 1992 as well as Victorian State Champion in 1997, 1998 and 1999 and he won the South Australian Championship in 1999.

-Jason Lyons has finished runner up five times in the Australian Championship, his best finish in his national championship.
+Lyons has finished runner up five times in the Australian Championship, his best finish in his national championship.
 He also finished third in the 1991 Australian Under-21 Championship.
 In his junior speedway career, Lyons finished second behind good friend and fellow Mildura native Leigh Adams in the 1986 Australian Under-16 Championship.
 Coincidentally, his first three senior Australian Championship second places were also to Adams.